-Height and weight checks for children in Reception and Year 6
+Height and weight checks for children in Reception

-Every year in England, school children in reception and year 6 have their height and weight checked at school as part of the National Child Measurement Programme.
+Every year in England, school children in reception have their height and weight checked at school as part of the National Child Measurement Programme.
 Height and weight measurements are used to calculate weight status.
 We collect this information to build a picture of how children are growing to help plan better health and leisure services for families.
 In, most areas, parents receive their child's measurement data as this can be useful information about their child's growth and provides an opportunity to offer support to parents where required.
-Your child's class will take part in this year's programme.